-- To exercise the P/NC option, the student must register for the course in the usual manner and apply at the Registrar's Office no later than the third week of the semester (see Baruch College Academic Calendar in the Schedule of Classes). - The grade of P or NC is not computed in the grade point average.
+- To exercise the P/NC option, the student must register for the course in the usual manner and apply at the Registrar's Office no later than the third week of the semester (see Baruch College Academic Calendar in the Schedule of Classes). - The grade of P or NC is not computed in the grade point average. - If a grade of NC is received in a core or required course, the student must repeat the course.
+The course may be repeated only once and for a P/NC grade only. - If a grade of NC is received in an elective course, the student may either repeat the course or select another course; in both cases, a conventional grade will be assigned. - The P/NC option is applied by the Registrar's Office; the instructor is not informed of the student's decision. - The P/NC option applies as follows to students in the Marxe School of Public and International Affairs: MPA, MIA, and MSEd in higher education administration students may use the P/NC option for one elective course only.
+The option does not apply to the Capstone Seminar Courses (PAF 9190 and PAF 9390).
+MSEd in Educational Leadership and SBL students are allowed to use the P/NC option for any one course in their degree program.

-- If a grade of NC is received in a core or required course, the student must repeat the course.
-The course may be repeated only once and for a P/NC grade only. - If a grade of NC is received in an elective course, the student may either repeat the course or select another course; in both cases, a conventional grade will be assigned. - The P/NC option is applied by the Registrar's Office; the instructor is not informed of the student's decision. - The P/NC option applies as follows to students in the School of Public Affairs: MPA students may use the P/NC option for one elective course only.
-The option does not apply to the Capstone Seminar Course (PAF 9190).
-MSEd in educational leadership, MSEd in higher education administration, and SBL students are allowed to use the P/NC option for any one course in their degree program. - The P/NC option applies as follows to students in the Weissman School of Arts and Sciences: MS in industrial and organizational psychology students may use the P/NC option for any course in addition to thesis courses.
+- The P/NC option applies as follows to students in the Weissman School of Arts and Sciences: MS in industrial and organizational psychology students may use the P/NC option for any course in addition to thesis courses.
 Thesis courses are graded only on a P/NC basis.
-MA students may elect to use the P/NC option for electives or required courses within the degree program. - The P/NC option applies as follows to students in the Zicklin School of Business: MBA students are not permitted to use the P/NC option for core or major courses, but they may use the option for one elective course outside the major.
-Students who use the P/NC option and then change their major or pursue a second major cannot apply a course previously graded P/NC toward their new major or petition to withdraw the option.
-Students cannot apply a P/NC-graded course in accountancy or taxation toward CPA requirements.
+MA students may elect to use the P/NC option for electives or required courses within the degree program. - The P/NC option applies as follows to students in the Zicklin School of Business: MBA students are not permitted to use the P/NC option for core, major, foundational, or functional skills courses, but they may use the option for one elective course.
+Students following the 57-credit MBA who use the P/NC option and then change their major or pursue a second major cannot apply a course previously graded P/NC toward their new major or petition to withdraw the option.
+Students cannot apply a P/NC to a graded course in accountancy or taxation used toward CPA requirements.
 MS students may not use the P/NC option.